Planning a day trip from Bangkok to Ayutthaya?

 - Ticket price: From 94THB~ (depending on the class)

-🏞️ Wat Mahathat – The Iconic Buddha Head in Tree Roots
+🏞️ Wat Mahathat – Buddha Head in Tree Roots

 Wat Mahathat is Ayutthaya’s most famous landmark, known for the serene Buddha head entwined in the roots of a Bodhi tree.
 It was once the spiritual center of the kingdom and a symbol of royal authority.